pelican-eggs/games-steamcmd/conan_exiles/README.md

 ## Minimum RAM warning

-This server requires about 4096m to run properly.
+This server requires about 6144m to run properly.

-### Update notice

-If you are updating from an old copy of the egg you will need to remove the `.wine` folder.

-An example error message you may be seeing is that `MSVCP140.dll` is missing.

----

 ## Server Ports